 In maintaining healthy joints it is important to consume the type of foods that will promote healthy joints.
-Unfortunately for us,our busy lifestyles do not afford us the time to eat properly so instead we just grab some fast food which in most cases does not contain the vitamins or minerals that our joints and bones need to be strong and remain flexible.
+Unfortunately for us, our busy lifestyles do not afford us the time to eat properly so instead we just grab some fast food which in most cases does not contain the vitamins or minerals that our joints and bones need to be strong and remain flexible.

-I have done some research and while not finding any particular diet that is good for the arthritic pain I have found some foods that we can add to our diet and some we can avoid, in doing so will help us keep our joints and bones healthy.
+I have done some research and while not finding any particular diet that is good for arthritic pain I have found some foods that we can add to our diet and some we can avoid, in doing so will help us keep our joints and bones healthy.

-Foods to add to our balance diet
+Foods to add to our balanced diet

 - Nuts, Especially almonds and sunflower seeds These are the best source of vitamin E which can help protect the outer membrane of joint cells.
 Vitamin E also defends against free radicals which cause joint inflammation and cell damage.

 - Citrus and berries.
-Oranges juice which is a rich source of calcium, which grows and strengthen your bones.
+Oranges juice which is a rich source of calcium, which grows and strengthens your bones.
 It also contains vitamin D which helps our body to absorb calcium and keep joint tissue healthy.
 Berries are a great source of vitamin C.

-- Salmon and other fatty fish that contain a high amount of omega 3 fatty acids.
+- Salmon and other fatty fish contain a high amount of omega 3 fatty acids.
 Omega 3 helps decrease the production of chemicals which spread inflammation to the joints.
 Also, other sources of omega 3 are olive oil and coconut oil.

 - Cherries contain anthocyanin which has natural, anti-inflammatory properties.
 Anthocyanins in cherries also help to maintain healthy levels of uric acid ( which in excess can be damaging to the body)